davidekuo/davidekuo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am currently a Medical Retina Fellow at Duke.
-Previously, I studied Bioengineering at UCLA and completed medical school and Ophthalmology residency at UCSD followed by an NLM postdoctoral fellowship in Biomedical Informatics (now Biomedical Data Science) at Stanford.
+I am an ophthalmologist at Kaiser Permanente, San Jose.
+Previously, I studied Bioengineering at UCLA and completed medical school and Ophthalmology residency at UCSD followed by an NLM postdoctoral fellowship in Biomedical Informatics (now Biomedical Data Science) at Stanford and Medical Retina Fellowship at Duke.
 I also worked in Genentech's Ophthalmology Product Development group on clinical trials for faricimab (Vabysmo) and the development of novel algorithms for studying clinical response to ocular therapies.

 I am broadly interested in machine learning for healthcare with a particular interest in meta-learning, multimodal learning, and explainability.
 In my spare time, I enjoy the outdoors (e.g. hiking, camping, landscape photography) and trying different cuisines.